-A White House draft Executive Order regarding Cyber Security policy has been leaked & subsequently obtained by Conservative Report.
+A White House draft Executive Order regarding cyber security has been leaked & subsequently obtained by Conservative Report.
 The draft memo is embedded below the article and details just how the Executive Order on Cyber Security will be structured, and details the process by which cabinet members & appointees shall implement the new law.

 As legislation, this act failed to be passed by Congress leaving the President to take his preferred means of creating law; by himself at the White House.
 The memo prefaces the need for such an executive action by reminding all those participating that this new responsibility of the President is due to the failures of Congress.

 “In May of 2011, the Administration submitted proposed legislation to improve cybersecurity to Congress.
 Since Congress has so far failed to pass cybersecurity legislation in the 2011-2012 session, the President intends to use his authority to improve the Nation’s cybersecurity.”

 And “use his authority” Obama will.
 Since 2008, various websites expressed concern over President Obama’s desire to micromanage the internet, creating regulations and giving multiple agencies responsibilities, enforcing his new web regulations.

 With “national security” being used as an excuse to interfere, very little could be done to stop the President.

 Now, it seems that that is exactly what is happening.
 A source familiar with the memo who asked not to be named said “This is the first real venture into putting blanket regulations over the internet in general.
 No one is going to argue against protecting our infrastructure.
 No one is going to say ‘leave the power grid software alone’ or ‘I’m sure the nuclear power plant is already safe enough against hackers’ giving that every other news story today has to do with hacking…the President already has public support for this.”

 And they were right, to a certain extent.